 Economy of Coimbatore

 Coimbatore's primary industries are engineering and textiles.
 India's largest amount of hosiery and poultry industries are also present here.
 Entrepreneurs run most of the industries, often indigenous with family based or community financing.
 Coimbatore has trade organizations such as Coimbatore District Small Industries Association representing the industries in the city.
 It also houses a number of textile mills and is the base of textile research institutes like the Sardar Vallabhbhai Patel International School of Textiles and Management, Central Institute for Cotton Research (CICR) and the South India Textile Research Institute (SITRA).
 Kovai Cora Cotton saree is a known as Geographical Indication.

 Administration of Coimbatore

 Coimbatore is a Municipal conglomerate, administered by the Coimbatore Municipal Corporation and is the administrative headquarters of Coimbatore district.
 The city is divided into five organizational zones – East, West, North, South and Central, each further subdivided into 20 wards.
 A big part of Coimbatore falls outer the Municipal Corporation limits.
-Coimbatore selects ten members to the Tamil Nadu Legislative Assembly and one member to the Indian Parliament
+Coimbatore selects ten members to the Tamil Nadu Legislative Assembly and one member to the Indian Parliament.

 Education of Coimbatore